-British Summer Time is a mechanism to make the most of increased daylight hours that occur through northern hemisphere summer, as the Earth orbits the Sun.
+British Summer Time is a mechanism to make the most of increased summer daylight hours in the northern hemisphere.

 At 1am on the last Sunday in March, clocks skip forward by an hour.

 At 2am on the last Sunday in October, the clocks go back by an hour.